attilanagy234/string-reversal-seq2seq/README.md

 # seq2seq
-Reversing a string - project laboratory
+Learning to reverse a string using a bidirectional LSTM and attention.